alwz1/Sparkify/README.md

 There are 104 female and 121 male users of which 20 female and 32 male users are churn.
 The percentage of churn by gender can be seen below.

 ![gender](/images/gender.png)

 There are 195 users whose subscription level is free and 165 paid users.
 It is found that paid users churn more.
 The total number of free and paid users is more than that of distinct users because some users change their subscription level multiple times.

 ![level](/images/level.png)

-Next, state for each user is extracted from location, and the distribution of churn events by state is obtained.
+Next, `state` for each user is extracted from `location`, and the distribution of churn events by state is obtained.
 The number of churn events vary across the states, and therefore it can be a potential feature in predicting churn.

 ![state](/images/state.png)

-Subscription lengths for users are found from registration and timestamp ts.
+Subscription lengths for users are found from `registration` and timestamp `ts`.
 It is observed that users who stayed tend to be with the service longer than those who churn.

 ![registration_days](/images/days_since_registration.png)